 But he did not.

 This is the root of the issue.
 This is the bottom of it all.
-The real question, then, is not what you are going to do with what God has given you.
-The real question is, “Do you really know Him?”
+The question behind the question of what you are going to do with what God has given you is the question of how well you really know Him.

 Today, then, as we either hold tightly to what we’ve been given, bent on our own self-preservation, refusing to relinquish our grip out of fear or anxiety or greed, then we would do well to ask ourselves that question: